ssbc/ssb-meta-feeds-spec/README.md

 }
 ```

-Updating the metadata on a sub feed which is a member of a metafeed
+Updating the metadata on a subfeed which is a member of a metafeed
 is currently not supported.

 **Note**: while the `metafeed: ...` field on the add and tombstone messages